 The state is required to provide 72-hours’ notice before making changes to the polling locations planned for Election Day, so you should double-check the poll locations with your county Elections Administrator at least one to three days before you go to vote.

 During Early Voting and on Election Day, you can vote in person at a polling place.
 Keep in mind that you can vote anywhere in your county during Early Voting or on Election Day if your county participates in the Countywide Polling Place Program (CWPP).
 You have to vote at your specified precinct on Election Day if your county does not participate in the CWPP.

 Polling places must generally be accessible to people with disabilities.
 However, in counties with less than 20,000 people, accessible devices do not have to be available at all polling locations.
-If you live in a smaller county, you may want to contact your county’s Elections Administrator to request an accommodation or ask where accessible devices will be available.
+If you live in a smaller county, you may want to contact your county’s Elections Official to request an accommodation or ask where accessible devices will be available.

 If you’re physically unable to go inside the polling place, you can ask election workers to bring your ballot to the car.
 They can then take it back inside for you once you’ve filled it out.
 If you will be alone, you may want to call your Elections Administrator or the polling place ahead of time so that someone will know to come out and meet you.
 Again, for more information about disability rights and voting, see Disability Rights Texas.